Low-Carb Foil Packet Dinner

 Notes

-I highly recommend the Newman's Own Classic Oil and Vinegar Dressing (affiliate link) and Zesty Italian Dressing Mix (affiliate link) that I use to make this marinade, but if you don't have those any similar dressing (that's low in sugar) and Italian dressing seasoning can be substituted.
+I highly recommend the Newman's Own Classic Oil and Vinegar Dressing (affiliate link) and Zesty Italian Dressing Mix (affiliate link) that I use to make this marinade.
+But if you don't have those any similar dressing (that's low in sugar) and Italian dressing seasoning can be substituted.

 Nutrition Information